Course Creators and Instructors

 A recommended supplementary textbook is Applied Information Security: A Hands-on Approach by David Basin, Patrick Schaller, and Michael Schlapfer.

-Other reading materials, including papers, will be distributed via T-Square.
+Other reading material, including papers, will be distributed via T-Square.

 Minimum Technical Requirements